nkundiushuti/nkundiushuti.github.io/_research/publications.md

 Information Retrieval Conference (ISMIR 2022)*.

 Narang, Jyoti, Marius Miron, Xavier Lizarraga Seijas, and Xavier Serra.
 2021.
 “Analysis of Musical Dynamics in Vocal Performances.”
-In *Kitahara t, Aramaki m, Kronland-Martinet r, Ystad s, Editors.
-Music in the AI Era.
-Proceedings of the 15th International Symposium on Computer Music Multidisciplinary Research; 2021 Nov 15-19; Tokyo, Japan.
-Japan: CMMR 2021 Organizing Committee, the Laboratory PRISM; 2021.* Les éditions de PRISM.
+In *Proceedings of the 15th International Symposium on Computer Music Multidisciplinary Research; 2021 Nov 15-19; Tokyo, Japan.*

 Narang, Jyoti, Marius Miron, Ajay Srinivasamurthy, and Xavier Serra.
 2022.
 “Analysis of Musical Dynamics in Vocal Performances Using Loudness Measures.”
 In *25th International Conference on Digital Audio Effects (DAFx2022)*, 33–39.

 Plaja-Roglans, Genı́s, Marius Miron, and Xavier Serra.
 2022.
 “A Diffusion-Inspired Training Strategy for Singing Voice Extraction in the